facundoallia/calendar-spread-time-series-forecasting/README.md

 ## Analyzer

-In the "analyzer.py" file there are functions that can be used to access the code easily:
+In the `analyzer.py` file there are functions that can be used to access the code easily:

-process_product_data(): receives product, contract month, start year and end year as parameters and returns a dataframe with the processed closing prices.
+`process_product_data()`: receives product, contract month, start year and end year as parameters and returns a dataframe with the processed closing prices.

-plot_future(): receives product, contract month, start year and end year as parameters and returns a matplotlib plot of the analyzed future.
+`plot_future()`: receives product, contract month, start year and end year as parameters and returns a matplotlib plot of the analyzed future.

-make_forecasts(): receives as parameters the products to analyze from a possible pairs strategy (like a calendar spread but also accepts combinations of products), months of the contracts, start and end years and period to forecast.
+`make_forecasts()`: receives as parameters the products to analyze from a possible pairs strategy (like a calendar spread but also accepts combinations of products), months of the contracts, start and end years and period to forecast.
 Returns a dataframe with the forecasts made by Prophet based on the historical prices of the selected products of the analyzed period.

-plot_forecast_data(): receives as parameters the products to be analyzed from a possible pair strategy (like a calendar spread but also accepts combinations of products), months of the contracts, start and end years and period to forecast.
+`plot_forecast_data()`: receives as parameters the products to be analyzed from a possible pair strategy (like a calendar spread but also accepts combinations of products), months of the contracts, start and end years and period to forecast.
 Returns a graph of the forecasts.